1 . How do I get on the waiting list for a boxer puppy?

 2 .
 What are the steps involved in getting a new Boxer puppy for my family?

 If we do not have puppies available when you first contact me, you are welcomed to put your name on our waiting list for a puppy from the next available litter.
 If you do decide to get on the waiting list please keep in mind you may be waiting up to at least 6 months or so for a litter to be born & ready to go to their new homes.
 If we have available puppies when you contact us, you will be emailed pictures of the pups if you are unable to visit us.
 You then choose your puppy, at that point the Holding Deposit is due to reserve your chosen puppy for your family.
-The Holding Deposit is half of the full cost of the puppy (after the $100 wait list deposit, if you paid one, is subtracted from the full cost), you may pay this holding deposit by using PayPal.
+The Holding Deposit is $400 you may pay this holding deposit by using PayPal.
 I have a Pay Now button on the main page of this website, this takes you to an invoice where you can pay the holding deposit.
 The final step is waiting those long weeks until your chosen puppy is ready to go home.
-When the puppy is ready to go then the final balance is due in cash when you pick your pup up to go home..
+When the puppy is ready to go home the final balance is due in cash when you pick your pup up to go home..

 3. Why do you have a waiting list?